top of page

 Lexical Scanner Utility

-Designed to scan formats such as JSON and XML, this tool converts raw text into a stream of meaningful tokens for higher-level parsers.
-It’s compatible with Flex syntax and adds extended Unicode handling and escape sequence support, making it well-suited for modern data formats and international text.
+Designed to support custom JSON and XML libraries, this scanner converts raw text into a stream of meaningful tokens for higher-level parsers.
+It is compatible with Flex syntax and extends it with robust Unicode handling and escape-sequence support, making it well suited for writing modern, internationalized data-format parsers that you control end-to-end.

 Parser Generator Utility